 Comment 10: P. 13: Was study time self-paced or experimenter paced?
 Relatedly, based on my read of the manuscript, the goal-changed hypothesis suggests that participants would need to be aware of the different types of items and “prioritiz[e] easy pairs at the expense of more difficult ones” (p.
 16, line 31.)
 If this is the case, would studying need to be self-paced for reactivity to emerge?

 Response: As noted in our initial submission, study was self-paced across all experiments.
-Although goal-changing could potentially still occur when using an experimenter pacing (i.e., participants could potentially “zone-out” or allocate less effort at encoding when more difficult pairs are presented), we reasoned that using self-paced study would allow participants the opportunity to differentially allocate their study time for each pair type (e.g., Mitchum et al., 2016).
-However, as reported in Tables A8 and A9, no discernable pattern emerged for RTs.

-While no clear RT pattern was detected, we note that encoding durations can be difficult to interpret.
-For example, several well-established memory effects including generation (Slamecka & Graf, 1978) and production (Icht, Mama, & Algom, 2014) have been shown to occur even when encoding durations were equated to a control task.
-In other words, spending more time encoding an item does not necessarily mean that the item will be better remembered.
-We also point out the online nature of this study makes interpreting RTs in this situation particularly difficult, as both differences in internet connectivity speed between participants and the lack of an experimenter present during study may have contributed to increased RT variability.

-Finally, regarding participants’ perceptions of pair difficulty, it is likely that they are actively aware of the difference between related and unrelated pairs at encoding.
-For example, JOLs consistently show a relatedness effect across all experiments, such that related pairs receive higher JOLs relative to unrelated pairs.
-Indeed, relatedness cues are likely one of the strongest indicators of later test performance.
-Thus, participants are likely to aware of the differences between pair types, and actively use this information to inform their judgments.
+We similarly rationalized that reactivity would be more likely to occur under self-paced study which is why we chose this encoding procedure.

 Comment 11: P. 13: Please report the pBIC for statistically significant effects as well so that readers can interpret the strength of the evidence for the null and strength of the evidence for the alternative for those significant analyses.
 After all, the p value is not an indicator of the strength of the evidence.
 It may help to briefly provide information on how to interpret pBIC as well.